Holy Trinity Church, Northwich

 Holy Trinity Church, Northwich, (also known as Holy Trinity Church, Castle) is in the Castle district of Northwich, Cheshire, England.
 It is an active Anglican parish church in the deanery of Middlewich, the archdeaconry of Chester, and the diocese of Chester.
-Its benefice is united with that of St Luke, Winnington, Northwich.
+Its benefice was united with that of St Luke, Winnington, Northwich until 2018 when the benefice was dissolved and Holy Trinity became a single parish again.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 From 1720 improvements were made to the River Weaver to make it more navigable for transport from the salt mines in the Winsford area of Cheshire to the River Mersey, creating the Weaver Navigation.
 In 1839 the Weaver Navigation Trustees received a petition from its employees to allow them "the privilege of resting on the Sabbath day" and to "have an opportunity of attending Divine Service".
 Previous Acts of Parliament had already prohibited bargemen from having to work on Sundays.
 On 12 August 1839 the Trustees passed a by-law forbidding traffic on the Navigation between midnight on Saturday and midnight on Sunday.
 On 4 August 1840 a Weaver Navigation Act was passed to authorise the Trustees to use part of their funds to build one or more churches for their employees.
 Holy Trinity, Northwich, was one of these churches, the others being Christ Church, Weston Point, and Christ Church, Winsford.
 The architect gaining the commission for all three churches was Edmund Sharpe of Lancaster.